peterfarrar/principles-of-management-notes/notes_ch_13.md

 ### The Follower
 The follower is an active participant.
 Their needs are part of what the leader must fulfill in order to lead.
 They give the leader power (or reject them) to achive the goals.
 For a leader to be effective they must understand the personalities of the followers.
 Some people respond better to authoritarian leadership, some prefer a participatorial approach.
-People with high low self esteem may need a supportive environment, whereas other people are more self confident and self motivated.
+People with low self esteem may need a supportive environment, whereas other people are more self confident and self motivated.
 People less commited or motivated may require more direct and directive leadership.

 ### The Context
 The context is the environment in which the leaders and followers exist.
 This can refer to location, complexity and clairty of the goal, interpersonal relationships within the organization, energy levels, level of consensus, etc.